andya17/andya17-gis.github.io/_posts/2023-10-19-report-2-blog.md

   - GIS
   - Reanalysis
   - Malcomb et al.
+  - GEOG 0323
 ---

 Much of the work for this reanalysis of the reproduction study of Malcomb et al. (2014) involved building a discussion and conclusion section to assist with explaining the possible sources of error and uncertainty in the original study, particularly using some of the terms which Tate (2013) uses in his framework for uncertainty analysis.
 These terms include normalization and weighting, which constitute important steps of the workflow for which the reproduction study presents some deviations.
 The authors of the reproduction study included that the naming conventions for some of the terms in the original study, such as vulnerability and adaptive capacity, changed at points throughout the paper.
 I mainly chose to analyze the two figures in the reproduction study which compare figures from the original study with the reproduction study, for their differences suggest that the planned deviations made from the workflow of the original study impacted the results.
-I also changed the colors on one figure.
+I also changed the code of one figure to allow for better visibility of the results of the comparison between the original and reproduction Figure 5, which was examined at length in the discussion section.

 In the process of completing this reanalysis, I learned more about the structure of spatial analysis packages in R, including "sf".
 I also learned about the importance of internal consistency with respect to the definitions of terms.
 I hope that I have been able to contribute the start of a fruitful discussion on the comparison figures and that I have offered a measured perspective on whether the reproduction was successful in the conclusion, which was a point of discussion for the last report.